Please fill in the following inquiry form and email us.

 Presentation at International meeting:

-CD34+ cell count and the volume of placental/umbilical cord blood.
+the CD34+ cell count and the volume of placental/umbilical cord blood".

 The 39th Annual Scientific Meeting of ISEH.
-Experimental Hematology 2010; 38
+Experimental Hematology 2010;

-gain on the umbilical cord blood volume.
-The 38th Annual Scientific Meeting
+weight gain on the umbilical cord blood volume".
+The 38th Annual Scientific

 September.
 Athens, Greece.